mediaexplorer74/Earth_Below/README.md

 ## About
 "It's LudumDare57 project.
-Game scanario: the goal is to go up!"
+Game scenario: the goal is to go up!"

 ## Screenshots
 ![W11](Images/sshot01.png)